lsst-sqre/sqr-005/index.rst

     The paper has failed to clear the PubBoard process

-Resolved states (Journals)
+Done statuses (Journals)
 -----------------------------

-The following states can be used to track the paper after it has exited the PubBoard process if the author, LSST Communications or LSST subsystem cares to do so.
-However, they are non-actionable states by the PubBoard and therefore JIRA treats them as resolved.
+The following statuses can be used to track the paper after it has exited the PubBoard process if the author, LSST Communications or LSST subsystem cares to do so.
+However, they are non-actionable statuses by the PubBoard and therefore JIRA treats them as resolved.

 Journal Submitted